Stability of the kinematically coupled \beta-scheme for fluid-structure interaction problems in hemodynamics: Problem definition for a fully nonlinear FSI problem

 The strategy of the kinematically coupled scheme is to split this problem into a fluid sub-problem and a structure sub-problem in such a way that the inertia of the thin structure is coupled with the fluid sub-problem via a ``Robin-type'' boundary condition on $\Gamma(t)$.
 When the structure is viscoelastic, the structural viscosity can be treated together with the structure inertia as a part of the same boundary condition (i.e., all the terms in the structure equation involving the trace of fluid velocity on $\Gamma$ can be used as a boundary condition for the fluid sub-problem).
 The elastodynamics of the structure problem is solved separately in the structure sub-problem.

-Additionally, in the $\beta$-scheme the fluid stress is split into two parts:
+Additionally, in the $\beta$-scheme a coefficient $\beta \in [0,1]$ is introduced (independent of time), and the fluid stress on $\Gamma$ is split into two parts:

 where the case $\beta=0$ corresponds to the classical kinematically coupled scheme introduced in \cite{guidoboni2009stable}.
-Part I of the fluid stress is used in the fluid sub-problem, while Part II of the fluid stress (the $\beta$-fraction of the pressure) is used to load the structure in the elastodynamics sub-problem.
-Thus, the dynamic coupling condition
+Part I of the fluid stress is used in the fluid sub-problem, while Part II (the $\beta$-fraction of the pressure) is used to load the structure in the elastodynamics sub-problem.
+Thus, the dynamic coupling condition on $\Gamma$

-is split into the fluid part
+is split into the fluid part:

-and the structure part
+and the structure part: